qnkhuat/wyas/README.md

-# lyah
+# wyas
-Learn you a haskell
+Write you a Scheme